 Expats who have skills and experiences in technical (IT, manufacturing), financial (CPA, CIMA, GAAP), or international marketing skills may be in a position to find suitable work within this country.
 Chinese language skills are almost always required.

-Key facts every expat should know about China
+Key facts you should know about expat life in China

 - Any contracts you are required to sign in China will always have an English and a Chinese version.
 In the event of a dispute, the Chinese version of the contract will take precedence, so you should always get contracts checked before you sign them.